Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) Any person designated in a specific written

-legally effective release of the test results executed by the subject of the test or the subject's legally authorized representative.
+legally effective authorization for release of the test results executed by the subject of the test or the subject's legally authorized representative.

 (3) An authorized agent or employee of a health